Rigo-codes/aisd-jse-conditional-statements/README.md

 In JavaScript, certain values are treated as `true` or `false` when evaluated in a boolean context (like an `if` statement).
 These are known as "truthy" or "falsy" values.
 Examples of falsy values include `0`, `""` (empty string), `null`, `undefined`, `NaN` (not a number), and `false`.
 All other values are considered truthy.

-- [ ] Add examples to `index.js` to explore truthy and falsy values:
+- [ x] Add examples to `index.js` to explore truthy and falsy values:
-- [ ] In your `index.js` file, add the following code examples to understand how truthy and falsy values work:
+- [ x] In your `index.js` file, add the following code examples to understand how truthy and falsy values work:

 ```js
 // Truthy and Falsy Values Examples